nomic/roz/README.md

 variables extracted from the request.
 Each `reqAccessor` can either be a string or a function.
 If it is a string, `where` will use it as an arg to `req.param()`.
 If `reqAccessor` is a function, it is called with the request and expected to return a value.
-The values are then passed into `ruleFn`, which should return true or false.
+The values are then passed into `ruleFn` allong with a callback which should be called with true or false.

 If you want to look up variables from a custom object on `req`, e.g., `req.validated`, and do not want to use `req.param()`, initialize